felleg/felleg.gitlab.io-backup/content/posts/pendulum-simulation.md

 feel our team growing stronger, closer, and more excited to present our project to the judges.
 It was positive reinforcement at its absolute best.

-{{< figure src="/img/pendulumTeam.jpeg" position="center" >}}
+{{< figure src="/img/pendulumTeam.jpeg" position="center" caption="Justin, Amir and me, victorious!">}}

 Where are they now?
 ===================

 Three years later, [Justin](https://ca.linkedin.com/in/legerjustin) landed a job as a full-time software developer at Shopify.
 I'm trying my best to catch-up to his success.

 [Amir](https://www.linkedin.com/in/amirbawab) now works for Microsoft in Redmond WA, where he enjoys all the success he rightfully deserves.

+I currently work at a startup called [Contxtful Technologies](https://contxtful.com).
 What will be my big break?
-I have no idea.
-But one thing is for sure: this hackathon was an absolute blast.
+I can't say for sure.
+But I do know one thing: this hackathon was an absolute blast.

 Links
 =====